PrestaShop/docs/development/components/smarty-extensions/_index.md

 and all other `ObjectModel` based entities (`address`, ...).

-`id` is almost always required to generate urls, except for the `sf` helper, where `route` is the required parameter.
+`id` is almost always required to generate URLs, except for the `sf` helper, where `route` is the required parameter.

 Other parameters have default values and can be overidden, eg.: